jamesWalker55/signalis-pump-puzzle/README.md

 The game Signalis features a puzzle dubbed the "Pump Puzzle".
 This repository contains a simple leetcode-style program that searches for solutions using a breadth-first graph traversal method.

+I intentionally keep the program running even after finding the first optimal solution, to allow it to search for more alternative solutions.

 To run it, just do:

 ```bash